Nikhil1920/covid-dashboard/backend/README.md

-This is simple boilerplate for a new node js, Express, Typescript project.

-Skip the boilerplate and get right into action

-## To start the server

 Install the dependencies using your preferred package manager

 ```bash
 npm install
 ```

-Then run
+## To start the server in development mode, run:

 ```bash
 npm run dev